Information in this article applies to:

 You can set the range and step size for fast stacks in the device settings.
 Altering these settings may yield better results depending on the specimen and preparation.

-Refer to Fast Stack Focus Settings for more information about the Fast Stack focus method settings.
+Refer to Fast Stack Focus Device Settings for more information about the Fast Stack focus method settings.

 Thanks for subscribing to this knowledge base article.